 A water softener works to remove the hardness minerals from the water.
 These minerals are collected through the brine tank into the resin tank and then drained away.
-This process may be affected by prolonged power outage or change in water hardness, please read more about water softener reviews over at watersoftenerguy.com.
+This process may be affected by prolonged power outage or change in water hardness and in some cases you can install a faucet water filter for this process, you can learn more about that in this article.

 Before you consider repairing the water softener, check its normal settings and the water hardness results.
 In case you get hard water from your softener even when the timer clock and hardness settings are working correctly, you may need to repair it.